K. S. Hegde

-Kowdoor Sadananda Hegde (11 June 1909 – 24 May 1990) was an Indian jurist and politician who served as a judge in the Supreme Court of India and later as the Speaker of the Lok Sabha.
+Kowdoor Sadananda Hegde (11 June 1909 – 24 May 1990) was an Indian jurist and politician who served as a judge of the Supreme Court of India and later as the Speaker of the Lok Sabha.

 Hegde founded the Nitte Education Trust.
 He is the father of Santhosh Hegde, who also served as a judge in the Supreme Court of India.

 Political career

 Hegde served as a public prosecutor from 1947 to 1951.
 In 1952, he was elected to the Rajya Sabha, a position which he held until 1957.
 In 1967, Hegde was appointed a judge in the Supreme Court of India.
 On 30 April 1973, he tendered his resignation, as a matter of principle, when one of his junior colleagues was appointed the Chief Justice of India.

 Thereafter, Hegde once again started taking an active part in socio-political movements.
 In 1977, he was elected to the Lok Sabha from the Bangalore South constituency on a Janata Party ticket.
 Several months later, he became Speaker after the resignation of his predecessor, Neelam Sanjiva Reddy.
 He held the position from 1977 to 1980.
 Lal Krishna Advani had suggested Hegde's name for Presidentship but Sanjiva Reddy got the nod, and Hegde replaced Reddy as Lok Sabha speaker.
 Hegde retired from electoral politics after Lok Sabha was dissolved in 1979.
 He joined BJP when it was founded in 1980 and briefly served as its vice-president.
 He also established the Nitte Education Trust in 1979 to provide a high school to the village of Nitte.
-Hegde died on 24 May 1990 at his residence in Mangalore, and left behind his wife Meenakshi and six children, three sons and three daughters.
+Hegde died on 24 May 1990 at his residence in Mangalore, survived by his wife Meenakshi and six children, three sons and three daughters.